 - In 2014, the hunting ban was lifted, including for elephant, leaving the ban on lion and leopard hunting in place.

-- So today, in 2015, the ban on hunting lion and leopard was lifted, with lion hunting resuming in the 2016/2017 season and leopard hunting in 2015.
+- In 2015, the ban on hunting lion and leopard was lifted, with lion hunting resuming in the 2016/2017 season and leopard hunting in 2015.
 Thus, hunting in Zambia is fully open...at the moment!

 "Game animals are tenacious and the hunting areas are vast.
 The safari operators are progressive and the wildlife authority is still interested.
 Zambia has all the ingredients to become Africa's finest safari-hunting destination."